lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 #### POST as a Create Operation

 Use the POST operation primarily for creating a new resource.
 As part of the principle of separation of concerns, this is its only responsibility.
 Retrieving the updated resource state does **not** fall under the responsibility of the POST operation.
-For this reason, POST does not return a response body, except for success or error messages.
+For this reason, POST does not return a response body, except for status- or error messages.
 However, it does return a link to the newly created resource, which can then be retrieved using GET.

 Another reason why POST does not return a resource in its response is related to caching.
 A POST operation is **not** idempotent, and its results are not cacheable, unlike GET.

 #### POST as a Complex Search Function

-Using POST to implement complex search functions is a widely accepted **best practice** as long as no alternative exists (the QUERY operation is under development, but general support for it is still lacking).
+Using POST to implement complex search functions is a widely accepted **best practice** as long as no alternative exists (the *QUERY* operation is under development, but general support for it is still lacking).

 From a maintainability and readability perspective, it is important to distinguish between both variants.
 Therefore, it is recommended to place the **search** variant under a separate **/search** endpoint to avoid future conflicts with the **create** variant.